Table of Contents

 The Ramboda Falls is a popular stop for many driving from Kandy to Nuwara Eliya.
 Standing at 109 meters, Ramboda Falls is highly accessible via a well-paved flight of stairs beginning at the entrance off the main road.
 This hike is worth the effort as it takes you to the peak of Ramboda Falls to enjoy an unobstructed view of the falls.
 Pack your swimsuit!
 The trail also brings you to natural pools that you can splash in.

 Getting there: Travel approximately 23.1 kilometers along the Peradeniya-Badulla-Chenkaladi Highway up to Ramboda to reach the Ramboda Falls.

 Ramboda Falls Hotel

 Live the dream of waking up to superb views of Ramboda Falls just outside your window at the Ramboda Falls Hotel.
 Choose from the 45 rooms available at the hotel, each of them providing exquisite views of misty mountains, verdant tea plantations, and cascading waterfalls.
 Your stay here also allows you access to the observation deck to see the majesty of the falls up close without hiking.

-We hope we have inspired you see the sights of Nuwara Eliya when you visit Sri Lanka.
-If you’re looking to travel elsewhere, be sure to refer to our handy resource, The Ultimate Guide to COVID-19 Travel Restrictions, to remain up-to-date with regulations around the world.
+We hope we have inspired you to see the sights of Nuwara Eliya when you visit Sri Lanka.